 - A personal statement, uploaded via the GAMS portal, that addresses your goals in pursuing an MA degree at MSU in either Digital Rhetoric & Professional Writing or in Critical Studies in Literacy and Pedagogy.
 The Graduate Committee wants to know: Why do you want to pursue this degree at MSU?
 What interests, qualifications, and, most importantly, professional goals of yours will be served by completion of this degree?

-- At least two writing samples, uploaded via the GAMS portal, showing two different styles or genres of writing.
+- At least two writing samples, uploaded via the GAMS portal.
 For both MA programs, at least one sample should be a single-authored academic paper showing your ability to do a sustained critical analysis, research, review, or evaluation (ideally, from an upper-division course).
 For the MA in DRPW, the other sample could demonstrate your abilities as a professional/technical writer, as an editor, as a page designer, or as a developer of digital information (e.g., multimedia products, web sites).
 If you wish to direct us to an online sample, please do so by uploading a document with the web URL embedded in it to the GAMS portal.
-(We know this is strange, but it’s the only way to direct us to your online work during this first year of the GAMS pilot.)

 - Three letters of recommendation from professionals in a position to evaluate your potential for graduate study.
 Ideally, these letters should come from faculty members (or instructors) who can address your qualifications for academic course work at the graduate level and also your skills as a writer, teacher and scholar.
 (If you have taken rhetoric, composition or professional writing courses, it is most helpful to have letters from your instructors in those courses.)